creativecreatorormaybenot/clock/README.md

 ## TODO

+* Draw wavy bar.

 * Find better colors for some of the stuff in vibrant dark.

-* Create an automated customization flow.

 * Reconsider ball.